Get a Faster Site with a Self-hosted CDN for WordPress & W3 Total Cache

 - “Your website is faster than 35% of all tested websites” that means more than half of the sites tested are faster than mine.

-In my own tests I’ve actually found that as early as 2 seconds people start to drop.
-The main aim in to be under 4 seconds, the holy grail is under pageload in under 2.
+In testing I’ve actually found that as early as 2 seconds people can start to drop off.

 Create Self-Hosted CDN for W3 Total Cache

-The first thing that I need to do is create a sub-domain and the DNS records for the CDN.
-I have Plesk panel installed on my server and when a sub-domain is created Plesk automatically adds an A record to the DNS zone for the new subdomain, I’m pretty sure cPanel has a similar behavior and Webmin (currently on my server) does the same.
+The first thing to do is create a sub-domain to hold the files.
+I used to have Plesk panel installed on my server and when a sub-domain is created Plesk automatically adds an A record to the DNS for the new subdomain, I’m pretty sure cPanel has a similar behavior and Webmin (currently on my server) does the same.

 Once you have domains set up and a user that has access to them you’re ready to configure it in the W3 Total Cache plugin.

 Most of the default settings are fine, I made a few minor adjustments to mine which you can see by clicking the thumbnail (sorry, the screencapture had problems grabbing the whole screen.
 You are able to see all the settings – bar the additional hostnames I entered).